clvrmktg/clvr/content/bahamas-web-design-services/digital-marketing-bahamas/index.md

 [why]
 text = """
-Being online isn’t enough — if you’re not reaching the right people, your marketing isn’t working.
+Being online isn't enough — if you're not reaching the right people, your marketing isn't working.
 With so many choices, customers connect with brands that stand out and speak directly to their needs.

 Our digital marketing services in The Bahamas focus on visibility, engagement, and conversion — helping you attract the right audience and turn them into loyal customers.
 """